 Next click on the arrow pointing down right of the "Deploy" button on the "Live Server" and choose "Copy Data from Test and Deploy":

 This will ensure that your live server is set up with the initial data provided from the test server.
 You can later do this again to copy data from test to live or vice-versa.
 But be warned, this will override the entire database and media files for the target destination.

-You can change the options on the "Live Settings" menu on the left.
-Press on the "Change live settings" button and you'd be able to change the region, RAM, instances, disk space or transfer volume.
-Additional plans on the left allow for more advanced options such as regular backups, protection agains DDoS attacks, Celery, CloudFlare Pro and premium support.
-There is even a free plan available.
+You can change your subscription on the Subscription menu on the left.
+Press on the "Edit" button and you'd be able to change the region, RAM, instances, disk space, transfer volume and much more.

 Further information is available on our pricing website.

-Hit "Deploy live server" and wait for the deployment to finish.
+Hit "Deploy" on the live server and wait for the deployment to finish.
 The initial deployment might take some time as everything has to be set up anew.
 Subsequent deployments will be faster again.

 You now have a live server setup that can be visited by your future customer.